eddoganga/Data-Analysis-with-Python/README.md

 Feature selection techniques such as recursive feature elimination or feature importance analysis can help identify the most relevant features.

 ```
-# Calculate customer tenure in months (assuming contract_length is in months)
+# Calculate customer tenure in months
 df['tenure'] = df['contract_length']

 # Calculate average usage of all services